Coggle/s3-streamlogger/readme.md

 Can also be provided as the environment variable `AWS_SECRET_KEY_ID`.

 #### name_format
 Format of file names to create, accepts [strftime specifiers](https://github.com/samsonjs/strftime).
-Defaults to `"%Y-%m-%d-%H-%M-unknown-unknown.log"`.
+Defaults to `"%Y-%m-%d-%H-%M-%S-%L-unknown-unknown.log"`.
 The Date() used to fill the format specifiers is created with the current UTC time, but still *has the current timezone*, so any specifiers that perform timezone conversion will return incorrect dates.

 If you use a format of the form `%Y-%m-%d-%H-%M-<stage>-<hostname>.log`, then you can use [tails3](http://github.com/coggle/tails3) to tail the log files